utmgdsc/Acente/backend/README.md

 ## Running the server

-The server can be ran by doing the following commands
+The server can be run by doing the following commands
 ```sh
 source venv/bin/activate
 flask run